ghimiresunil/Stanford-NLP-Learning/Week 01/README.md

 | good | 0 | 0 | 1 | 0.48| 0 | 0 | 0.80 |

 After calculating the TF-IDF scores for our vocabulary, it became evident that less frequent words were given higher values, indicating their relative importance in the corpus.
 TF-IDF scores were found to be particularly high for words that were rare in all documents combined, but frequent in a single document, indicating their potential significance in that particular context.

+#### 1.1.2.
+Problem of Bag of Worrds and TF-IDF
+- Both BOW and TF-IDF approach semntic information is not stored.
+TF-IDF gives importance to uncommon words
+- There is definately chance of overfitting

+To overcome such problem of BOW and TF-IDF we use technique called Word2Vec.

+Word2vec

+- In the specific model, each word is basically represented as a vector of 32 or more dimension instead of a single word
+- Here the semantic information and relation between different words is also preserved